 0-64 F Substandard

 Daily work will consist of Bell-work, readings, worksheets, etc. Often, daily work can be completed in class but at times extra time at home may be required to finish the assignment.
-The students will have a textbook checked out to each but it is available on-line.
+The class will have a set of textbooks and each student will have an online textbook for daily use.
 Use of in-class time wisely will decrease the need to complete work at home.

 Occasionally we will do atlas work in class.
 The atlas for 8th grade IS NOT the same used for 6th and 7th.
 There is a classroom set provided for use in class.
 They are for classroom use only.
 Although atlas assignments are worked on in the classroom it is recognized that there are some instances where completion in class is not possible.
-The students are able to use Encore to complete these but some would like to complete these at home, in this instance they will need to see Ms. Reich to check out an Atlas.
+Students may use Encore or complete at home if not completed in class.

 It is the student’s responsibility to not misplace work once it has been provided.
 As per the Student Handbook, STUDENTS are responsible for promptly getting and completing make-up work after an absence.
 Students are expected to utilize the website to check on what happened if class was missed.
 Students can see what happened in the classroom and what work was missed by looking on the school website on Ms. Reich’s webpage under SNAPSHOT.
 If the student has questions about days missed, they may pick up make-up assignments between classes, after school, or during Encore on the day of the return to class.
 There shall be one day allowed for make-up work for each day of absence.
 Pre-announced tests or assignments that were assigned prior to an absence will be required the day the student returns.
 If missed work or zeros are causing a failing grade then the student is required to attend Student Enrichment (Encore) until passing.